Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Introduction

 Painstaking experimentation and data analysis has progressively established the PMNS framework \cite{Pontecorvo:1957qd, Maki:1962mu} for the neutrino mass and mixing \cite{ParticleDataGroup:2022pth, Nunokawa:2007qh, Gonzalez-Garcia:2007dlo, Strumia:2006db}.
 In the three neutrino framework, the PMNS matrix has three mixing angles and one CP phase that determine the flavour oscillations.
-Additionally there are two Majorana phases which do not leave any imprint in the neutrino oscillations.
+Additionally there are two Majorana phases which do not leave any imprint on the neutrino oscillation data.
 The mixing angles have been measured with increasing accuracy in various neutrino factories \cite{Giunti:2007ry}.
-For the more elusive CP violating phase $(\delta_{\rm CP})$ a nonzero central value was implied at the T2K \cite{T2K:2019bcf} and NOvA \cite{NOvA:2019cyt} experiment however with relatively large error bar for both normal hierarchy (NH) and inverted hierarchy (IH).
+For the more elusive CP violating phase $(\delta_{\rm CP})$ a non zero central value was implied at the T2K \cite{T2K:2019bcf} and NOvA \cite{NOvA:2019cyt} experiment however with relatively large error bar for both normal hierarchy (NH) and inverted hierarchy (IH).
 This raised the tantalising possibility of having CP violation in the leptonic sector.
-Experimental observations limit the complex CKM phase in the quark sector to be insufficient to generate a sizable matter-antimatter asymmetry in the Universe \cite{ParticleDataGroup:2022pth, UTfit:2007eik}.
-The possibility of a large CP violation in the neutrino sector that remains presently free of crippling constraints can provide a handle to generate the observed Baryon asymmetry of the Universe (BAU) driven by leptogenesis \cite{Fukugita:1986hr}.
-The lepton asymmetry in these models generated by large CP phases in the PMNS matrix can be converted into a baryon asymmetry due to non perturbative sphaleron effects \cite{Khlebnikov:1988sr}.
+Experimental observations limit the complex CKM phase in the quark sector to be insufficient to generate a sizable matter-antimatter asymmetry in the Universe \cite{ParticleDataGroup:2022pth}.
+The presence of a complex phase in the PMNS matrix that remains presently free from crippling experimental constraints, indicates CP violation in the neutrino sector, which is a necessary condition to generate observed baryon asymmetry of the universe (BAU) driven by leptogenesis \cite{Fukugita:1986hr}.
+The lepton asymmetry is generated by the CP violating out of equilibrium decay of heavy particles at the seesaw scale that can be converted into a baryon asymmetry by non perturbative sphaleron effects \cite{Khlebnikov:1988sr}.